Soares/myelin/README.md

 An Input that syncs on "keyup" instead of "change".
 Used by default for textareas.

+### Password

+A handler that cleans passwords.
+The handler will salt and hash the password with the bcrypt module, if bcrypt is available.
+This is disconcerting to the user, as it causes the password to appear to change length, but the alternative is storing plaintext passwords on your models.
+This is fine, but please don't store plaintext passwords anywhere permanent.

+You should think carefully about how you store your passwords, and override myelin.Password to reflect your usage scenarios.

+__myelin.Password is not intended for production use.__

 ### Button

 Like Input, but `domEvent` is "click" and `modelEvent` is `false`.
 Buttons, by